Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-2.md

 weight: 2
 ---

 Ardex couldn't believe his eyes.
 Nor his ears, which repeatedly heard his siblings confirm the truth.
-He had slept for an entire week and still felt groggy.
-A week lost!
-A week in which they could've made more progress creating complex life!
+He had slept for an entire moon cycle and still felt groggy.
+A moon cycle lost!
+One in which they could've made more progress creating complex life!

 They had not broken through the barrier.
 Quite the opposite.
-Their cage had shrunk as a large chunk of their continent had _withered_.
+Their cage had _shrunk_ as a large chunk of their continent had _withered_.

 Eeris, in her quest for trees and pretty plants, had built a tiny toy forest out of sand, stone and bacteria.
 Sure, they _looked_ like trees, but they were not the same thing.
-It was her pride and masterpiece, after thousands of years of work.
-It was the only real highlight of their planet until that point.
+It was her pride and masterpiece, after laboring for thousands of years.
+The only real highlight of their planet.

 It was completely erased.
 That's why he hadn't recognized it.

 Despite not living, the trees had shriveled, their make-beleaves turned black.
-The ground had turned from friendly dirt to hard black stone which even Darus couldn't soften.
+The ground had turned from friendly dirt to hard black stone, which even Darus couldn't soften.
 They had named the entire area the Withered Willows.
-That's how long Ardex had been asleep---they'd come up with names for their disasters.
+That's how long Ardex had been asleep---they'd already come up with names for their disasters.

 "Whoever made those invisible walls," said Feria, "they didn't like your attack."